getml/reflect-cpp/docs/supported_formats/yas.md

 yas is a very fast and compact serialization library. reflect-cpp implements it as a schemaful binary format.

+Note that even though yas is probably the fastest format supported by reflect-cpp, that speed comes at the cost of lack of backwards compatibility.
+If you change the structure of your data, you will not be able to read old files anymore.
+If you need backwards compatibility, consider using a different format like flexbuffers or msgpack, which are also supported by reflect-cpp.
+Both of these are very fast and compact as well, but they are schema-less and therefore more flexible when it comes to changing the structure of your data.

 ## Reading and writing

 Suppose you have a struct like this: